 I come from an academic background, as a doctoral candidate, tutor, and lecturer in German and Linguistics at the University of Oxford, and an Alexander von Humboldt Research Fellow at the Humboldt University in Berlin.
 I am also a qualified and experienced CELTA tutor.

 In September 2010, after an extended period of illness, I decided to transfer my research skills to the art world, beginning with a research internship at Turner Contemporary, Margate.
-From May - September 2011, I held an exhibitions assistant internship at Matt Roberts Arts, for whom I continue to work as a gallery tour organiser and guide and networking session facilitator.
+From May to September 2011, I held an exhibitions assistant internship at Matt Roberts Arts, for whom I continue to work as a gallery tour organiser and guide and networking session facilitator.

-May 2011 saw my debut curatorial effort, with [ Word Incarnate ] at Trinity Arts Centre, Tunbridge Wells.
+May 2011 saw my debut curatorial effort, with [Word Incarnate] at Trinity Arts Centre, Tunbridge Wells.
 Anything Goes?
-Contemporary British Painting, at Art Bermondsey Project Space, made FAD magazine's list of top 6 shows to see in London.
+Contemporary British Painting, at Bermondsey Project Space, made FAD magazine’s list of top 6 shows to see in London.
 Threesome, with Roxana Halls, Sadie Lee and Sarah Jane Moon, toured the UK, with numerous associated events and much coverage.
 I have also co-curated internationally in Gdansk, Poland, and, Iasi, Romania.

 Since January 2011, I have been a regular contributor to the online art journal Studio International, for whom I write and present video interviews.
-From March 2017 to December 2019, I was Assistant Editor for Art Quarterly (Art Fund's magazine), but sadly had to step down due to health issues.
+From March 2017 to December 2019, I was Assistant Editor for Art Quarterly (Art Fund’s magazine), but sadly had to step down due to health issues.
 I am also former Deputy Editor for State media and former Arts Editor for DIVA magazine.
 I write catalogue essays, reviews, interviews and profiles for various online and print publications, including The Mail on Sunday, The Guardian, Photomonitor, Elephant Magazine, The Burlington Magazine, RA Magazine, The Flux Review, Sculpture Magazine and Norwegian Arts, among others.
 I work as a freelance editor – also for international linguists and linguistics journals – and was part of the original SLIK magazine team.
-Links to most of my work can be found on this site and on my blog.
+Links to most of my work can be found on this site and on the Archive page.